 “Can I sell my pension?”
 The simple answer is “No!”
-But there may be other options available rather than selling a pension, if you want to raise cash from your pension fund.
+But there may be other options available to you, rather than selling, if you want to raise cash from your pension fund.
 Before we explain those options further down this page, there is a warning…

 If you want to sell your pension, it is probably because you need cash urgently and have been unable to raise it from “conventional” lenders.
 You are not alone – selling a pension, pension release, pension loans, and “cash in pension” schemes are becoming more and more in demand these days.
 But this increased demand from people wanting to release cash from a pension has meant that some unscrupulous and “shady” companies are trying to exploit people who are in urgent need.

 The Pensions Regulator (TPR), HM Revenue and Customs (HMRC), and the Financial Services Authority (FSA) have released warnings recently about “Pension Liquidation Scams”.
 You can read more here – http://www.fsa.gov.uk/Pages/consumerinformation/scamsandswindles/latest/early-release-pension-schemes.shtml